-Of the three cities analyzed it can be recommendation concluded as а for themselves and for others that efficient urban management of the historic city is not without maintaining possible functional inhabitants.
-Tourism diversity and can development not ignore heritage conservation in the broadest sense, including natural and landscape values.
+Of the three cities analyzed it can be concluded as a recommendation for themselves and for others that efficient urban management of the historic city is not possible without maintaining functional diversity and inhabitants.
+Tourism development can not ignore heritage conservation in the broadest sense, including natural and landscape values.
 Otherwise there is a risk of creating themed areas while the rest of the historic city falls into disrepair.